phutares/PAXuseBQML/README.md

 1.The data we will use in this lab sits in the bigquery-public-data project, that is available to all.
 Let's take a look at a sample of this data.

-2.Add the query to Query editor box, and click the Run button.
+2.Add the query to Query editor box, and click the Run button.<br />
 <img src="https://i.postimg.cc/Rqr83XY0/Bgml.jpg" alt="Bgml"/>
-"#standardSQL
+<br />"#standardSQL
 SELECT
   IF(totals.transactions IS NULL, 0, 1) AS label,
   IFNULL(device.operatingSystem, "") AS os,